 Maximum Special Taxes.
-The Maximum Special Tax A for each Assessor's Parcel that is Residential Property, Multifamily Residential Property or Non-Residential Property in any Fiscal Year is the greater of (i) the Assigned Annual Special Tax A, or (ii) the Backup Annual Special Tax A. The Maximum Special Tax A for each Assessor's Parcel of Approved Property, Undeveloped Property or Provisional Exempt Property is the Assigned Annual Special Tax A. The Assigned Annual Special Tax A rates for the three Zones of the District and for the various categories of Taxable Property are set forth in Section D of the Rate and Method in Appendix B. For Fiscal Year 2024-25 the Assigned Special Tax A rates range from approximately \$2,173.94 annually per dwelling unit to approximately \$3,219.69 annually per dwelling unit depending upon the size of the home and the Zone in which the parcel is located, and from \$50,920 annually per parcel for Approved Property to approximately \$62,528 annually per acre for Approved Property depending upon the Zone in which such property is located.
-The Maximum Special Tax B for Fiscal Year 2024-25 for each Assessor's Parcel of Residential Property is \$540.51 per Unit, and the Maximum Special Tax C for Fiscal Year 2024-25 for each Assessor's Parcel of Residential Property is \$1,148.14 per Unit; however, the Special Tax C will not be levied until the Fiscal Year following the final maturity of the 2024 Bonds.
+The Maximum Special Tax A for each Assessor's Parcel that is Residential Property, Multifamily Residential Property or Non-Residential Property in any Fiscal Year is the greater of (i) the Assigned Annual Special Tax A, or (ii) the Backup Annual Special Tax A. The Maximum Special Tax A for each Assessor's Parcel of Approved Property, Undeveloped Property or Provisional Exempt Property is the Assigned Annual Special Tax A. The Assigned Annual Special Tax A rates for the various categories of Taxable Property are set forth in Section D of the Rate and Method in Appendix B. For Fiscal Year 2026-27 the Assigned Special Tax A rates range from approximately \$3,891 annually per dwelling unit to approximately \$4,390 annually per dwelling unit depending upon the size of the home, and are \$4,288 annually per acre for Approved Property.
+The Maximum Special Tax B for Fiscal Year 2026-27 for each Assessor's Parcel of Residential Property is \$468.36 per Unit, and the Maximum Special Tax C for Fiscal Year 2026-27 for each Assessor's Parcel of Residential Property is \$875.38 per Unit; however, the Special Tax C will not be levied until the Fiscal Year following the final maturity of the 2025 Bonds.

-The Special Tax A is subject to annual increases each July 1 commencing July 1, 2022, by an amount equal to one percent (1%) of the amount in effect for the previous Fiscal Year.
-The Maximum Special Tax B and the Maximum Special Tax C are subject to annual increases each July 1, commencing July 1, 2022, by an amount equal to five and six-tenth percent (5.6%) of the amount in effect for the previous Fiscal Year; provided that, following the Transition Year, the Maximum Special Tax C shall increase each subsequent July 1 by an amount equal to the greater of three percent or the positive change in CPI over the amount in effect for the previous Fiscal Year all as determined by the CFD Administrator.
+The Special Tax A is subject to annual increases each July 1 commencing July 1, 2025, by an amount equal to two percent (2%) of the amount in effect for the previous Fiscal Year.
+The Maximum Special Tax B and the Maximum Special Tax C are subject to annual increases each July 1, commencing July 1, 2025, by an amount equal to five and six-tenth percent (5.6%) of the amount in effect for the previous Fiscal Year.